shan-weiqiang/shan-weiqiang.github.io/_posts/2024-06-09-the-mapping-design-pattern-in-computer-systems.md

 ---
 layout: post
-title:  "Mapping design pattern in storage management"
+title:  "The Mapping Design Pattern in Storage and Virtual Memory"
 date:   2024-06-09 9:20:46 +0800
 tags: [systems]
 ---